Exeter/brainstorm/Server/README.md

 The server will be setup to be as secure as possible, but trust is still of utmost importance.
 We'll have a one-strike policy, and if we can't trust you, you're out.

 Users will be limited in terms of server resources, eg. memory, disk space, CPU usage (?) etc. Users exceeding or approaching these limits will get automatically notified via email, and, under extreme conditions, automatically suspended.
 Troublesome projects/ users will be taken down under administrator review if needed.

+In general, the server should not be used for computing, but only for storage or service.

 Shell accounts will expire in 30 days(?) so we'll have some automatic renewal process.
 __Disagreed.__